ssi-dk/CD-MRG-PlatePlanner/README.md

 ![Alt text](docs/assets/logo.webp "PlatePlannerLogo")

-PlatePlanner is a Python package designed to simplify plate layout creation for LC-MS studies, and is also applicable for various laboratory applications where sample distribution to plates is required, with or without QC sample patterns.
-Its user-friendly API supports dynamic QC sample patterns, easy creation of run lists, and plate visualizations.

-## Key Features

 - **Dynamic QC Sample Patterns**: Create plate layouts with customizable QC sample patterns.
 - **Flexible Sample Distribution**: Distribute samples within groups across plates, accommodating variable numbers of samples per group.